 HTML Versus Flash

 Flash has been used to deliver interactive components to multiple browsers and platforms, but can be problematic for screen readers and mobility impaired users.
 Although Adobe is committed to providing tools to develop accessible Flash tools, ensuring Flash accessibility can be difficult and time consuming.

 Tip: HTML Shell, Flash Objects

-Although many developers create entire modules in Flash, including navigation functions, it may be easier to maintain the navigation, text and images in HTML and use Flash only for key animations, interactive activities or multimedia elements (audio/video).
+Although many developers create entire modules in Flash (or Adobe Animate CC), including navigation functions, it may be easier to maintain the navigation, text and images in HTML and use Flash only for key animations, interactive activities or multimedia elements (audio/video).

 When navigation is in HTML, options for accessibility are generally easier to implement.